Mnemonic Techniques - the Roman Room - Method of Loci (MoL)

 Put “taxonomy” into the route itself (hierarchy cue)

-Entrance = Family anchor
+Entrance = Family (or similar-spp group) anchor

-Room 1 = common/typical species
+Room 1 = Non-passerine waterbirds

 Room 2 = similar-looking cluster #1